-Images and videos (up to 1 minute) can be posted, preferably in Instagram’s signature square format.
+Images and videos (up to one minute) can be posted, preferably in Instagram's signature square format, or Vertical with the introduction of Instagram stories.
 Uploading images and videos in landscape orientation is possible, but the preview will be cut off at the edges.

 Accompany each image with a great caption and use hashtags sparingly to extend your reach.
-For more ideas on how to use Instagram for business check out our blog post on indirectly showcasing your products, building anticipation and collaborating with others.
+For more tips on how to use Instagram for business check out our blog post to help you indirectly showcase your products, build anticipation and collaborate with others.

 Engage with others and create relationships